 Additional Insurance Options

-It may come as a shock to learn that Original Medicare doesn't cover some of the health-related needs of older adults.
+It may come as a shock to learn that Original Medicare doesn't cover some of the health-related needs of older adults and other Medicare beneficiaries.
 The good news is that Original Medicare isn't your only option for health care coverage!
 You have the power to choose additional private insurance coverage tailored to your needs and budget.

-Medicare Supplement Insurance, Medicare Part C, and Medicare Part D plans are available from private companies that contract with Medicare.
+Medicare Supplement Insurance, Medicare Advantage, and Medicare Part D plans are available from private companies that contract with Medicare.